-\item The basic SDP localization model \eqref{sdp-form} is an SDP feasibility problem.
-An open question has been to determine whether adding certain objective functions to the basic model improves localizability of the problem; that is, the SDP feasible region contains high rank solutions, but with certain objectives the SDP optimal solution is guaranteed to be unique and low-rank.
-We give an affirmative answer for a generic class of graph, by identifying an objective function that will always result in a correct localization for this class of graphs.
+\item The basic SDP localization model \eqref{eq::sdp-form} is an SDP feasibility problem.
+An open question has been to determine whether adding a certain objective function to the basic model improves localizability of the problem; that is, if the SDP feasible region contains high-rank solutions, is the SDP optimal solution guaranteed to be unique and low-rank with a certain objective?
+We give an affirmative answer for a generic class of graphs, by identifying an objective function that will always result in a correct localization for this class of graphs.
 Our result may also have an influence on Compressed Sensing, which uses an objective function to produce the sparsest solution.
 Based on this idea, we present numerical results by comparing several SDP objective functions to illustrate their effectiveness. \end{enumerate}

 Moreover, although our theoretical analyses are based on exact distance measurements, similar extensions of our model (established in earlier SDP work) would be applicable to noisy distance data.